-- A complete streetscape gives a continuity to the street and invites pedestrians to walk further. - Develop comprehensive streetscape guidelines for Downtown to give streetscapes a consistent • aesthetic for street furniture, including benches, bike racks, trash receptacles, lighting and signage and wayfinding systems. - Incorporate Miami-Dade Street Tree Master Plan and Aesthetics Master Plan into the design and construction of new streetscapes.
+- 7. Complete streetscape gives a continuity to the street and invites pedestrians to wait further - Develop comprehensive streetscape guidelines for Downtown to give streetscapes a consistent aesthetic for street furniture, including benches, bike racks, trash receptacles, lighting and signage and wayfinding systems. - Incorporate Miami-Dade Street Tree Master Plan and Aesthetics Master Plan into the design and construction of new streetscapes.